raynamharris/LTCC-BIO103/index.md

 - Explain how animal cells recognize invading microbes
 - Defend the use of vaccines to protect against infectious diseases
 - Discuss experiments to test genetic and environmental factors that influence immune system function
+- Compare and contrast the immune response of stressed and non-stressed individuals with those of immune-deficient individuals.

 Understanding how we develop immunity is critical to understanding how vaccines work.
 You may have learned about innate and adaptive immunity in previous classes or through the news.